Hypothetically, the worst happens.

 All the information displayed in those courses may exist in bits and pieces across a hundred web pages, but the money versus time argument makes most inexpensive courses worthwhile.

-How Do I Get Good at Land Navigation?
+How Do I Get Good at the Basics of Land Navigation?

 If the nation began collapsing tomorrow and you had to rush into the wilderness with a secondary location in mind, do you know how to get there without a GPS?